deminimis/minimalfirewall/README.md

 - **Portable:** Minimal Firewall is a single executable that requires no installation.
 All rules are native to Windows Firewall, so no custom drivers or services are left behind.

-## User Guide

-The program is designed to be intuitive.
-For a concise user guide, see the [wiki](https://github.com/deminimis/minimalfirewall/wiki/Minimal-Firewall-User-Guide).

 ## Why Use Minimal Firewall?